-How often do you buy clothing that you wear only once or never wear at all?
-Does that happen to you?
-Isn’t it frustrating?
-Especially when it’s not about your body shape but rather about owning something incredibly beautiful that just doesn’t fit your usual style.
+How often do you buy clothes that you wear only once — or never at all?
+It’s frustrating, isn’t it?
+Especially when it’s not about how it fits, but rather about owning a beautiful piece that just doesn’t match your everyday style.

-How do I see myself, and what do I want to express through my appearance?
+1. How do I see myself, and what do I want to express through my look?

 © Jon Ly / Unsplash

-Embarking on the journey to define your style starts with a deep understanding of how your outward appearance reflects your inner self.
-Do you want to emphasize your intelligence or seriousness?
-Or do you prefer to look like an Instagram icon?
-You must understand that your clothing isn’t just about beautiful and expensive items; it’s about what you want to convey to the world.
+Defining your style starts with understanding how your outfit reflects your inner self.
+Do you want to project intellect and professionalism, or do you lean toward a trendy, influencer-inspired aesthetic?
+Remember, style isn’t just about expensive clothes; it’s about the message you send to the world.

 © Caleb George / Unsplash